nhsengland/package-your-code-workshop/docs/content/workshops/packaging_pyproject.md

 - [ ] Configure dynamic version management from `__init__.py`
 - [ ] Set up and run code quality tools like Ruff
 - [ ] Build your package successfully with proper metadata
+- [ ] Use your packaged code as a dependency in other projects

 ## Next Steps